itplr-kosit/validator/README.md

 The validator is an XML validation-engine.
 It validates XML documents against XML Schema and Schematron Rules depending on self defined [scenarios](docs/configurations.md) which are used to fully configure the validation process.
 The validator always outputs a [validation report in XML](docs/configurations.md#validators-report) including all validation errors and data about the validation.

+See [architecture](docs/architecture.md) for informations about the actual validation process.

 ## Packages

 The validator distribution contains the following artifacts: